 I was due to go back to work in February.
 It’s December, as I write this, and I am still not working as a counsellor.
 I cannot absorb any more emotional pain.
 I am at capacity.

 People ask me all the time when I am going back to work.
 Unwittingly it triggers a shame spiral.
 Because if I was stronger, better than surely I’d be ready by now.
 We derive so much of our purpose from work and without it – am I enough?
-I know I cannot work as a counsellor now but what am I going to do instead?
-Now Nibs is settled at nursery, my goal is to figure out what I want to do with my one and precious life.
+I know I cannot work as a counsellor now.
+So I wait.
+But what if I never feel mentally resilient enough to go back.
+What am I going to do instead?
+Now A is settled at nursery, my goal is to figure out what I want to do with my one and precious life.
+No pressure.

 Sleep is everything